sivaprasadreddy/spring-modular-monolith/README.md

 * **Common:** This module contains the code that is shared by all modules.
 * **Catalog:** This module manages the catalog of products and store data in `catalog` schema.
-* **Customers:** This module implements the customer management and store data in `customers` schema.
 * **Orders:** This module implements the order management and store the data in `orders` schema.
 * **Inventory:** This module implements the inventory management and store the data in `inventory` schema.
 * **Notifications:** This module handles the events published by other modules and sends notifications to the interested parties.
+* **Webapp:** This module implements web UI using Thymeleaf, HTMX and Bootstrap.

 **Goals:**
 * Implement each module as independently as possible.
-* Prefer event driven communication over direct module dependency wherever applicable.
+* Prefer event-driven communication instead of direct module dependency wherever applicable.
 * Store data managed by each module in an isolated manner by using different schema or database.
 * Each module should be testable by loading only module-specific components.